 - a.
-In addition to complying with the Telephone Solicitations Act [815 ILCS 413], an Approved Vendor who contacts customers by telephone for the purpose of advertising or soliciting customers for community solar subscriptions shall provide the agent's name and a unique identification number that can be used to identify the agent.
-The Approved Vendor's representative shall state that they represent a community solar provider, and shall not state or otherwise imply that they are employed by, representing, endorsed by, or acting on behalf of, a utility or a utility program, a consumer group or a consumer group program, or a governmental body or a program of a governmental body (unless the Approved Vendor is a governmental body or consumer group).
+In addition to complying with the Telephone Solicitations Act [815 ILCS 413], an Approved Vendor who contacts customers by telephone for the purpose of selling or leasing PV systems, advertising, or soliciting customers for PPAs shall provide the agent's name and a unique identification number that can be used to identify the agent.
+The Approved Vendor's representative shall state that they represent an independent seller or TPO of PV systems, and shall not state or otherwise imply that they are employed by, representing, endorsed by, or acting on behalf of, a utility or a utility program, a consumer group or a consumer group program, or a governmental body or a program of a governmental body (unless the Approved Vendor is a governmental body or consumer group).
 If the Approved Vendor would like to inform potential customers of an endorsement by a governmental body or consumer group, the Approved Vendor can only do so after having requested and received permission from the IPA to do so, with such permission granted at the IPA's sole discretion.
 An Approved Vendor's representative must disclose the name of the entity that representative works on behalf of, as well as the name of the actual Approved Vendor participating in the program being served by that entity, upon request by the customer. - b.
 Call logs must be maintained for all outgoing marketing or solicitation calls.
 The logs shall be provided upon request to the IPA.